Skip to main content

 <div style="background-color: #ffffff !important; filter: invert(1) hue-rotate(180deg) !important;">

-<!-- Brand assets and text here will render correctly in dark mode -->
+<!-- Brand assets here will have inversion cancelled out -->

 </div>